Codecademy/ugc/content/deyemiobaa/building-a-todolist-with-rails.md

 The Rails framework is guided by two major principles:

 1. Don’t Repeat Yourself: The [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) is very common in software development.
 The idea is that developers should spend less time writing code by avoiding repetition.
-This is done by making sure every element of your code can stand alone and be called anywhere and changes to that element don't have to be repeated across several points.
+This is done by making sure every element of your code can stand alone and be called anywhere, and changes to that element don't have to be repeated across several points.
 2. Convention over Configuration: This is one of Rails’ superpowers.
 Rails has a set of guidelines and format for doing things.
 From naming methods, classes, files, and building a database schema.
 These conventions help to keep the whole application in sync and help you spend less time debugging errors that result from the wrong configuration.

 ## Setting up your dev environment: Installing Ruby, Rails, and PostgreSQL